It's the most wonderful time of the year, isn't it? The Christmas TV

 For many holiday movie fans, the Hallmark Channel is the

 first name in Christmas TV movies.
-This year alone, Hallmark Channel, Hallmark Movies & Mysteries, and their streaming platform Hallmark Movies NOW are debuting 41 new
+This year alone, Hallmark Channel and Hallmark Movies & Mysteries are debuting 40 new

 Christmas TV movies, alongside many previously released classics from their archives.
 If you